joshytheprogrammer/hashnode-posts/cl6mo4ekl03qtj2nv6i4sfzyt.md

 ## HTML Editing Software

-Visit [https://code.visualstudio.com/](https://code.visualstudio.com/) and follow the appropriate steps to download and install vscode.
+Visit [https://code.visualstudio.com/](https://code.visualstudio.com/) and follow the appropriate steps to download and install vs code.

 Now proceed to installing the extension known as live server.
 If you don't see it in the extensions tab, you can click [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to install it.

 Launch a local development server with live reload feature for static & dynamic pages.